-Connor Nakamura is a senior studying History and Urban Studies.
-He is interested in 20th century social movements, political thought, ethnic studies, and urban history.
-His recent research has focused on how racialized groups understand their identities in relation to broader social movements and collective demands.
-He serves as the Editor-in-Chief of the Penn History Review, and currently works as a Community Projects Assistant at the Kislak Center.
-In his free time, Connor enjoys trying new restaurants in Philadelphia, watching the NBA, and playing board games.
+Connor Nakamura is a senior studying History with minors in Urban Studies and Creative Writing.
+He is interested in 20th-century social movements, political thought, ethnic studies, and urban history.
+His recent research focuses on how racialized groups understand their identities in the context of broader social movements and collective demands.
+Connor currently works as a consultant for the University City Historical Society on Japanese American history, and he previously served as the Editor-in-Chief of the Penn History Review and Community Projects Assistant at the Kislak Center.
+In his free time, he enjoys trying new restaurants in Philadelphia, competing in intramural basketball, and playing board games.

 Connor Nakamura